A Wedding Photographer’s Business Plan For Growth

 - Avoid everything else that is not on your five most important list.

 Once you have mastered these five items, you can move on to the next five.
 Remember, there will always be something you can do for your business, but focusing on the most important tasks is what will ultimately lead to success.

 Suggested Read: 5 Steps To Take When Starting A Portrait Photography Business

 To prevent feeling overworked and stressed, you must have a plan for your wedding photography business, especially when it comes to hiring people.
 As your plan is developed and you have identified the tasks that only you can do, make a list of items that can be done by others.

 “Great things in business are never done by one person.
 They’re done by a team of people.” – Steve Jobs

 While it can be hard to let go of tasks and trust someone else to do them, this is a crucial part of your business plan in order to grow.
-Whether it be an in-house assistant or an external partner, you must delegate tasks that are not worth your time doing.
+Whether it be an in-house assistant or an external partner, you must delegate tasks that are not worth your time.
 The key to this step is bringing in the RIGHT help.

-As you grow, and the demands for your time also increase, a specialist will help you deliver the best results to your clients while helping you stay creative.
+As you grow and the demands for your time also increase, a specialist can help you deliver the best results to your clients while helping you stay creative.
 You specialize in wedding photography; you have a niche, vision, and brand built around your passions.
 Remember that, just like wedding photographers, companies and people that have chosen a specialty have that same level of passion and expertise in their chosen field.